starcitizen-lug/knowledge-base/wiki/Quick-Start-Guide.md

 1. Download our [LUG Helper](https://github.com/starcitizen-lug/lug-helper/releases/latest) (distro packages listed [here](https://github.com/starcitizen-lug/lug-helper#installation)).
 2. Launch the LUG Helper and select your preferred installation method: `Install Star Citizen with Lutris/Wine`.
 3. Allow the Preflight Check to fix any issues it finds before proceeding!
 4. Select an install location on an SSD where you have space for the entire game, approximately 110GB (we do not recommend an HDD).
+ **Do not change the default windows install path in the RSI Launcher Setup!**
+   Leave it set to `C:\Program Files\Roberts Space Industries\RSI Launcher`
-5. If using the Wine (non-Lutris) install method, unselect `Run RSI Launcher` when the installer finishes.
+5. If using the Wine (non-Lutris) install method, deselect `Run RSI Launcher` when the setup finishes.
 Instead, follow the LUG Helper's instructions to launch the game.
 6. In the RSI Launcher, log in and click install to finish installing the game.
- **Do not change the default install path in the RSI Launcher settings!**
-7. Lutris will use umu/Proton by default.
-Optionally switch to your System Wine version instead:
-  `Right click the game -> Configure -> Runner options -> Wine version`
-8. **Wayland users:** See [required workarounds](https://github.com/starcitizen-lug/knowledge-base/wiki/Troubleshooting#mousecursor-issues-and-view-snapping-in-interaction-mode) to resolve mouse cursor and view snapping issues.
+7. **Wayland users:** See [required workarounds](https://github.com/starcitizen-lug/knowledge-base/wiki/Troubleshooting#mousecursor-warp-issues-and-view-snapping-in-interaction-mode) to resolve mouse cursor and view snapping issues.
-9. Check our [latest news](https://github.com/starcitizen-lug/knowledge-base/wiki#news) for important updates.
+8. Check our [latest news](https://github.com/starcitizen-lug/knowledge-base/wiki#news) for important updates.
 Especially, Nvidia gpu driver issues and necessary workarounds.
-10. Run the launcher and start the game.
+9. Run the launcher and start the game.
 See you in the 'verse!

 > [!tip]